microsoft/live-share/docs/getting-started.md

 However, if you've been accepted into for the private limited preview (owners) and want to share you should sign in using the same credentials you used to sign up.

-**Visual Studio:** If you need to use a different sign-in than your VS personalization account (e.g. you signed up for the private limited preview using a GitHub account), you can also go to **Tools &gt; Options &gt; Visual Studio Live Share** to switch credentials.
-You can also use different credentials when sharing by right clicking on the "Share" button and selecting **Share As..**.
+**Visual Studio:** If you need to use a different sign-in than your VS personalization account (e.g. you signed up for the private limited preview using a GitHub account), go to **Tools &gt; Options &gt; Visual Studio Live Share** to switch credentials.

 ### Signing in from Visual Studio Code
 For Visual Studio Code, simply click on the "Sign in" status bar item and follow the directions to sign in.
 If you're been accepted into the private limited preview (owners), use the same credentials you used to sign up.